 Dosu fights using his Melody Arm, a special attachment which, when struck, causes painful resonation within the body.
 Since the inner ear is used for balance, it's quite devastating.
 In the Chunin Exams, he and his team are assigned to kill Sasuke Uchiha - until he realizes that Orochimaru has claimed Uchiha as his (as seen in the Cursed Mark) and that his team was truly only meant to test Sasuke's abilities.

-During the third round, he fights Choji, who attempts to avoid his Melody Arm by curling up into a ball.
-It's to no avail, thanks to the body being mostly water - it makes an excellent conductor of sound.
+During the third round, he fights Choji, who attempts to avoid his Melody Arm by curling up into a ball and covering his ears.
+It's to no avail, thanks to the body consisting mostly of water - it makes an excellent conductor of sound.
 After Dosu advances, he decides that the best way to ruin Orochimaru's plans is to actually kill Sasuke - and then concludes that he'll have a better shot at fighting Sasuke by killing the Uchiha's opponent, Gaara.
 Naturally, this fails, and he dies.

 - Affably Evil: He's less brutal and belittling than both Kin or Zaku, and is generally more soft-spoken and polite towards his opposition.

-- Arc Villain: Only appears in the Chunin Exams and is never mentioned afterwards.
+- Arc Villain: Only appears in the Chunin Exams and is never mentioned afterward.

 - Bandaged Face: One of his prominent features.